Capital Campaigns: 11 Steps to Set and Exceed Your Goals

 Plan your most successful capital campaign yet with our comprehensive toolkit.

 Setting Your Capital Campaign Goal

 In order to succeed in capital campaign fundraising, the right foundation must be laid during the goal setting process.
-As your nonprofit begins to agree upon a financial goal for your capital campaign, keep the following steps in mind to ensure that you’ll be equipped to reach it.
+As your nonprofit begins to agree upon a financial goal, keep the following steps in mind to ensure that you’ll be equipped to reach it.

 1. Start by assessing your past fundraising success.

-Before you can set a reasonable capital campaign goal, your team needs to evaluate whether or not your fundraising goals have been attainable in past campaigns.
+Before you can set a reasonable fundraising goal, your team needs to evaluate whether or not your goals have been attainable in past campaigns.

 Falling short of your capital campaign goals is not only disappointing, but it can have lasting consequences in terms of how much faith donors have in your nonprofit.

 Consider campaigns from the past 5-7 years and ask yourself: